crisboxing11/bitburner-scripts/README.md

 # bitburner-scripts
-scripts for bitburner game, these will be uploaded progresively as I find ways to automate various processes in the game
+I will keep updating as I find new ways to play the game.